mocker-nicholas/yelpCamp/README.txt

          - this makes us a new app on heroku for our app.
 Make sure you are in top level of app when you run this command. iii. git push heroku master
+            - stage and commit all changes first!!!
-            -- wait for build to complete
+            - wait for build to complete
         iv. to see heroku errors:
             - heroku logs --tail
             - by default, heroku is going to look for a "start" script in package.json